Raj-Aryan-dixit/Football-Analysis/README.md

 # Football Analysis Project

 ## Introduction
-The goal of this project is to detect and track players, referees, and footballs in a video using YOLO, one of the best AI object detection models available.
-We will also train the model to improve its performance.
-Additionally, we will assign players to teams based on the colors of their t-shirts using Kmeans for pixel segmentation and clustering.
-With this information, we can measure a team's ball acquisition percentage in a match.
-We will also use optical flow to measure camera movement between frames, enabling us to accurately measure a player's movement.
+The this project is to use YOLO, a leading AI object detection model, to identify and track players, referees, and footballs in a video.
+We'll also enhance the model's performance through training.
+Additionally, we will employ K-means clustering for pixel segmentation to assign players to teams based on their jersey colors.
+Using this data, we can calculate each team's ball possession percentage during a match.
+Furthermore, we'll utilize optical flow to analyze camera motion between frames, allowing precise measurement of player movement.

 ## Trained Models